tidesdb/tidesdb.github.io/src/content/docs/getting-started/how-does-tidesdb-work.md

 ## 7. Performance Optimizations
 ### 7.1 Block Indices

 TidesDB employs block indices to optimize read performance.
-Each SSTable contains a final block with a sorted binary hash array (SBHA), which allows direct access to the block containing a specific key and significantly reduces I/O by avoiding full SSTable scans.
+Each SSTable contains an optional final block with a succinct trie block index, which allows direct access to the block containing a specific key or key prefix and significantly reduces I/O by avoiding full SSTable scans.

 ### 7.2 Compression